Insights Scoop

 Action Step:

-Black Americans have a strong desire for doctors that understand them personally, including their racial and ethnic identity and the health risks associated with it.
+Black consumers have a strong desire for doctors that understand them personally, including their racial and ethnic identity and the health risks associated with it.

 Context: